-In the event of a competitor knowingly nominating for an ASHS Stockman's Challenge event that they are not eligible for, that competitor could be possibly be banned from competing in any ASHS Stockman's Challenge and may reserve disciplinary action.
+In the event of a competitor knowingly nominating for an ASHS Stockman's Challenge event that they are not eligible for, that competitor may face disciplinary action.
 This statement should be noted clearly on the program.

-3.1.
-OPEN CHALLENGE, JUNIOR HORSE & JUVENILE HORSE - Open to all riders over 18 years.

-3.2.
-ENCOURAGEMENT RIDER CHALLENGE
+- 3.1.
+OPEN CHALLENGE, JUNIOR HORSE & JUVENILE HORSE Open to riders 8 years and above. - 3.2.
+ENCOURAGEMENT RIDER CHALLENGE - 3.3.1.

-- 3.3.1.
 Restricted to riders 18 years and over. - 3.3.2.
 Competitors cease to be eligible to compete in an encouragement challenge after winning one ASH Open Age Stockman's Challenge, ASH Encouragement, Futurity, Maturity or a similar non ASH Stockman's challenge with the exception of a Junior Rider or Juvenile Rider Stockman's Challenge. - 3.3.3.
 In general, Encouragement Challenges are conducted for less experienced riders to be able to compete against competitors of the same experience level. - 3.3.4.
 The horse's status is not considered when determining the eligibility of the rider to compete in the encouragement challenge. - 3.3.5.
 Encouragement Challenges should be conducted with patterns and sections to suit less experienced riders. - 3.3.5.
 Committees can select patterns and sections that suit local conditions.